ricardijj1/TLAB-Music-Recommendation/README.md

 ### Model Training & Evaluation

 I first ran KMeans without scaling to see the difference compared to using scaled data.
-There was a noticeable improvement after scaling—the clusters were much cleaner and more defined.
+There was a noticeable improvement after scaling the clusters were much cleaner and more defined.
 I also used PCA for visualization after scaling, which helped show how the data was separated more clearly.

 I used both the elbow method and silhouette scores to decide on the best value for K. Based on the highest silhouette score and a clear bend in the elbow plot, I chose K = 10 for my final model.
 This number gave me well-separated and stable clusters.